 MitM – Simple but Dangerous

-The MitM password reset attack exploits the similarity of the registration and password reset processes to launch a man-in-the-middle attack at the application level.
+The MitM password reset is an attack exploits the similarity of the registration and password reset processes to launch a man-in-the-middle attack at the application level.

 The attacker needs basic information such as a username, email, phone number, and even personal information like the answers to security questions, such as the name of the victim’s mother or his or her pet – in order to initiate the “forgot my password” process on another website, in the victim’s name.

 The morning paper blog highlights that an especially good target of MitM attacks is a user’s email account.
 Gaining control of an email account is significant step in gaining full access to a victim’s data and identity.